Florence Nightingale: The Lady with the Lamp

-And flit from room to room.
+Nightingale was nicknamed "the lady with the hammer" by the troops after using a hammer to break into locked storage to access medicine to treat the wounded.
+However, Russell thought the behaviour was unladylike, and invented an alternative, leading to "The Lady with the Lamp".

 Later career

 In the Crimea on 29 November 1855, the Nightingale Fund was established for the training of nurses during a public meeting to recognise Nightingale for her work in the war.
 There was an outpouring of generous donations.
 Sidney Herbert served as honorary secretary of the fund and the Duke of Cambridge was chairman.
 In her 1856 letters she described spas in the Ottoman Empire, detailing the health conditions, physical descriptions, dietary information, and other vital details of patients whom she directed there.
 She noted that the treatment there was significantly less expensive than in Switzerland.